Twins vs. Red Sox Player Props Betting Odds

 Correa Stats

-- Correa has 52 hits with 15 doubles, two triples, nine home runs and 29 walks.
+- Correa has recorded 53 hits with 15 doubles, two triples, nine home runs and 29 walks.
 He has driven in 34 runs.

-- Correa has recorded a base hit in two games in a row.
-In his last five games he is hitting .211 with a double and a walk.
+- Correa will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .222 with a walk.

 Correa Recent Games